Resources

 What if my claim has no valid mailing address?

 If your claim was filed before January 13, 2023, and the Claims Administrator has no valid mailing address, you must provide one by June 27, 2027.
 Contact the Claims Administrator today at 1.888.221.2898 to check the status of your Claim.
-The Claims Administrator will process your Claim using only the information already on file and notices may be treated as delivered on their issue date.

 What happens if my claim is reassessed at a different level and my address information is still missing?